CIS-566-Fall-2022/final-project/README.md

 ![opticalflow](imgs/opticalflow.gif)

-Finally, if we composite one of the audio-reactive pattern with the interaction layer, we can get something interesting like this:
+Finally, if we composite one of the audio-reactive patterns with the interaction layer, we can get something interesting like this:

 ![compose](imgs/compose.gif)